How to Merge Safety and Wellness for More Meaningful Results

 Some large organizations have already started combining their safety and wellness programs.
 I get large organizations often have resources beyond that of a middle market company.
 However, combining safety and wellness doesn’t have to be a significant financial investment.
 Being able to effectively intersect the two is often driven by employee engagement and will likely have a positive effect on a mid-sized employer’s bottom line.

-To learn more about combining safety and wellness programs, join us for our upcoming Assurance University webinar The Intersection of Safety and Wellness: Metrics to Track and Bring to Your Executive Team.
+To learn more about combining safety and wellness programs, watch our Assurance University Webinar Replay The Intersection of Safety and Wellness: Metrics to Track and Bring to Your Executive Team.

-- Assurance University Webinar: The Intersection of Safety and Wellness
+- Assurance University Webinar Replay: The Intersection of Safety and Wellness

 - How to Integrate Safety and Wellness Programs